Feature photo: Gaybo – shocked by the stealing of our Christmas hamper 38 Christmases ago.

 By Thursday evening we were back out selling raffle tickets for the hamper, with several stores offering us attractive indoor space to sell our tickets.

 The raffle went ahead that Saturday night and was a major success raising a brilliant 2000 punts.
 In today’s currency, we raised around 12,000 Euros.

 Had we really pulled a stroke?
 No!

-Did we bring our then governing body, the National League of the Blind into disrepute.
-The League’s board passed a motion to say we did.
+Did we bring our then governing body, into disrepute?
+Their Board passed a motion to say we did.
 Privately, most board members were impressed!

 The moral: no matter how bad your ideas are, keep the faith, work hard, be honest, and you just may get that lucky break.